dmstfctn/2020/content/related matters/4.2016-19/1.The Network Ensemble/info.md

 Executed by two human operators, the noise performances executed under the moniker explored the activity of local wireless networks through sound.

-The NETWORK ENSEMBLE is released by NUKFM and MILLE PLATEAUX.
+THE NETWORK ENSEMBLE is released by NUKFM and MILLE PLATEAUX.